Key Performance Indicators (KPIs): Definition and Examples

-Most businesses and organizations set goals in order to achieve the right objectives and fulfill the needs of its stakeholders.
+Most businesses and organizations set goals in order to achieve the right objectives and fulfill the needs of their stakeholders.
 Those goals start at the top and trickle down to every team within the organization, each performing unique functions to advance the business.

 There are many different ways to set and measure goals.
-One popular way to measure an individual, team or company’s progress towards a goal is by using key performance indicators, or KPIs, which set a standard of success for a specific business objective.
+One popular way to measure an individual, team or company’s progress toward a goal is by using key performance indicators, or KPIs, which set a standard of success for a specific business objective.

 What are key performance indicators?